MFMdeRooij/CRISPRscreen/README.md

 - To get information about the quality of the read mapping (e.g. how much reads map to the library, contaminations, primerdimers), use Quality.pl + Quality.R (Perl/R).
 To obtain more information (e.g. mutations in barcodes/guides) use FastqToCountTable.py (Python).

 CRISPRScreenPlots:
 - To produce publishing-grade MA plots, split-volcano plots, and guide fold change plots use the MAplot_GeneOfInterest.py, VolcanoSplit_GeneOfInterest.py, and guideFCPlot.py scripts in Spyder (Python).
 MAplot_GenesOfInterest.R can be used to make MA plots in Rstudio, and is much faster than the Python script.
-With the SyntheticLethality_GenesOfInterest.R or .py scripts, you can get a nice visualization of your synthetic lethal hits (R or python).
+With the SyntheticLethality_GenesOfInterest.R or .py scripts, you can get a nice visualization of your synthetic lethal hits (R or Python).

 CRISPRScreenPublic:
 - To check the quality of lethality screens, of which only CRISPR scores are published, by comparing the distibution of essential and non-essential genes, use CRISPRscreenAnalysisFromScores.R script (R).